 If you are flying with an AIST group you may need to

 When booking a connecting flight to meet up with your team in the airport be sure to consider the following

-- We recommend waiting until 3-4 months prior to departure before purchasing your connecting airline as we may have to change our flight plans for the group.
+We recommend waiting until 2-3 months prior to departure before purchasing your connecting airline as we may have to change our flight plans for the group.

-For more information on preparing for your trip please visit your update link page or contact us at email@example.com
+For more information on preparing for your trip please visit your update link page for your tour or contact us at email@example.com

 AIST is not responsible for missed connections or additional baggage charges.
 Please confirm with the airlines on baggage fees and limits prior to your departure.
 When booking your flight with AIST you may not be able to check in online.
 Group bookings usually require the passenger to check-in upon arrival for your flight.